souldern/souldern.github.io/audrey-westbury-hall/index.md

 was aquired by a newly registered [CIO](https://en.wikipedia.org/wiki/Charitable_incorporated_organisation) charity, the
 [Souldern Sports and Social Club CIO](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5192077) with the aim  of providing a second communally available hall for Village use.
+It is named after [Audrey Westbury](/home/announcements/audreywestbury) who ran the Sunday School for 70 years.

 _Text to be added ..._